PropTechTools/PTT-API-Solutions/README.md

 <br/>
 <br/>
 <br/>
-The following 5 cities are available in the DTE-system:
+The following five municipalities are available in the DTE-system:

 | community key   | city type | city name |   state    |
 | -------------   |:-------------:|:-------------:|:-------------:|